-#a11yArts International Creative Leadership Series - Collaboration on an international stage: A conversation with Marc Brew
+#a11yArts International Creative Leadership Series with Choreographer Marc Brew

-Come join us for this free webinar and learn from some of the best in integrated and disability-led arts!
+Watch this free recording and learn from some of the best in integrated and disability-led arts!

 Join Touch Compass's kōrero with Marc Brew and the Touch Compass Artistic Direction Panel about Marc's incredible body of work as a choreographer and a dancer, how his collaboration and innovation with international dance organisations has altered perceptions about disability and performance.

 Acclaimed International disabled choreographer, Artistic Director and dancer, Marc Brew trained as a professional dancer at the Victorian College of the Arts Secondary School and The Australian Ballet School.
 He has been working in the UK and Internationally for over 20 years as a director, choreographer, dancer, teacher and speaker; with the Australian Ballet Company, State Theatre Ballet Company of South Africa, Infinity Dance Theatre, CandoCo Dance Company and AXIS Dance Company.
 Marc was Associate Director with Scottish Dance Theatre, Associate Artistic Director with Ballet Cymru in Wales and was Associate Artist in 2015 at Tramway Theatre in Glasgow.